-He gives esteem to whoever He willed, hence there is no one to degrade Him; And He degrades whoever He willed, hence there is no one to give Him esteem.
-Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ is both al-Aziz (possessor of glory) and al-Mu'izz (giver of glory).
-He gives strength and honor to his obedient and loving servants.
-He gives material power to whoever he wills.
+Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ is Al-Mu'izz, He gives esteem to whoever He willed; hence there will be no one to degrade them.
+He degrades whoever He willed; hence there is no one else to provide them with esteem.
+Al-Mu'izz is the one to give strength and honor to His obedient and loving servants.
+He gives material power to whoever He wills.
 He strengthens, glorifies, and makes it possible for someone or something to be respected.

-From the root ‘-z-z which has the following classical Arabic connotations: to be mighty, potent, strong, powerful, high, elevated, noble, exalted, honorable, to be noble, glorious, illustrious, indomitable, invincible, respected, cherished, dear to, scarce, rare, precious, and/or unattainable.
+From the root ayn-zay-zay (ع ز ز), which has the following classical Arabic connotations: to be mighty, potent, strong, powerful, high, elevated, noble, exalted, honorable, to be noble, glorious, illustrious, indomitable, invincible, respected, cherished, dear to, scarce, rare, precious, and/or unattainable.

-The following two names in the series (i.e., al-Mu'izz and al-Mudhill) are closely related to the previous names.
-The emphasis of these attributes is on giving dominion or sovereignty to the people or taking it away.
-Imam al-Ghazali writes on al-Mu'izz, "true dominion consists in deliverance [meaning set free] from the shame of need, the dominance of passion, and the disgrace of ignorance."
+The following two names in the series (i.e., Al-Mu'izz and Al-Mudhill) are closely related to the previous names.
+The emphasis of these attributes is on giving dominion or sovereignty to the people and/or taking it away.
+Imam al-Ghazali writes on Al-Mu'izz, "true dominion consists in deliverance [meaning set free] from the shame of need, the dominance of passion, and the disgrace of ignorance."

 Qulil laahumma Maalikal Mulki tu'til mulka man tashaaa’u wa tanzi’ul mulka mimman tashhaaa’u wa tu’izzu man tashaaa’u wa tuzillu man tashaaa’u biyadikal khairu innaka ‘alaa kulli shai’in Qadeer

-To be among the honored Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ tells in Surah Hujurat verse 76, "the most noble of you in the sight of Allah is the most righteous of you.
+To be among the honored Allah سُبْحَٰنَهُۥ وَتَعَٰلَىٰ tells in Surah Hujurat verse 76, "O mankind, indeed We have created you from male and female and made you peoples and tribes that you may know one another.
+Indeed, the most noble of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is Knowing and Acquainted."

 "Whoever desires honor [through power] – then to Allah belongs all honor.
 To Him ascends good speech, and righteous work raises it.
-But they who plot evil deeds will have a severe punishment, and the plotting of those – it will perish."
-(35:10)
+But they who plot evil deeds will have a severe punishment, and the plotting of those – it will perish." — (Qur'an 35:10)